mbaumer/us_hep_funding/docs/_states/KY.md

 ### Committees
 Harold Rogers is the #2 Republican on the House Committee on Appropriations

+Harold Rogers is the #2 Republican on the House Appropriations Subcommittee on Commerce, Justice, and Science

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016